signalwire/libstirshaken/README.md

 STIR-Shaken is a technology for making secure calls by use of SSL certificates and JSON Web Tokens.
 For a general overview of the framwork please search web for: ATIS, "Signature-based Handling of Asserted Information using Tokens (SHAKEN).
 Governance Model and Certificate Management", (no link provided because spec is actively worked on and updated frequently).

+## libstirshaken

 This library provides building blocks for implementing STIR-Shaken authentication and verification services, (STI-SP/AS, STI-SP/VS), as well as elements of STI-CA and STI-PA.

+libstirshaken was tested for interoperability with other leading Shaken implementations (e.g. TransNexus).

 You can find a list of specs relevant to Shaken at the bottom of this document.